hcdc-oop-set-b-2nd-sem-2022-2023/instructor-files/semifinal/problem-sets/ps-no-9.md

 - volume

-Length and Width should be initializable.
+Length, Width, Height should be initializable.